 - Advisor and Committee Review: Word document in the approved Graduate College format, attached to the Scholar submission

 - Final Deposit Departmental and Thesis Office Review: PDF

 Select a card below to view more details for each step

 0, 1, and 2.
 EDS Prework, General and Special Field Seminars (586 and 587)

 The General and Special fields originally are two separate literature reviews and examinations, but they will eventually become a streamlined Chapter 2 for your dissertation.

-Expected Duration: These steps together can take nine to twelve months, with the General Field usually taking longer than the Special Field.
+Expected Duration: These steps together can take six to nine months, with the General Field usually taking longer than the Special Field.

 The Methodology Research seminar prepares you to write Chapter 3 of your dissertation.
 Chapter 3 includes your theory and methodology, broken into three parts and projects so that you can receive incremental feedback.
 Through each of these iterations you will craft a logic model that provides a visual representation of your study, linking the theoretical foundation to the methodology and data collection and analysis strategy.